 Stewart has already been subject to scrutiny for the “Run James Run” campaign that has been orchestrated by local attorneys Marshall Jones, Ron Miciotto, Allison Jones, Ross Owens, Paul Carmouche and Wilbert Prior among others.
 Stewart has denied any involvement in the distribution of flyers, a billboard posting, full page ads in a local publication, endorsement press conference and other campaign-like activities—and forRead more

 Judge James Stewart is reportedly preparing to file retirement papers from his seat on the Second Circuit Court of Appeals.
 He is due to announce his candidacy for the office of Caddo District Attorney on August 13th at a 70th Street venue.
 This not-so-secret announcement, tongue-in-cheek, is so well scripted that the committee is quite large and includes everyone who is anyone not intimately on another campaign committee who can’t give an excuse to bail.
+Go to this website here to get legal aid.

 I have been given some information from a number of sources that believe Judge Stewart should answer serious questions at his announcement press conference: